kanungo/DNSC_6211_Programming_for_Analytics/Assignments/Python_Semtiment_Analysis/README.md

 <h1>Sentiment Analysis: Using Twitter</h1>

 <b>Task:</b> Your task (to be completed as a group assignment) is based on using different twitter modules available for Python.
 You are required to perform sentiment analysis for four swing states: Michigan, Nevada and Wisconsin, and one swing state of your choosing. .
-You need to accomplish this using three modules: <i>tweepy</i>,  <i>twython</i>, and <i>textblob</i>.
+You need to accomplish this using three modules: <i>tweepy</i>,  <i>twython</i>, and <i>textblob</i>. <b>For all parts you must filter tweets between November 1, 2016 and November 8, 2016. </b>

 For parts 1 and 2 you need to provide a graphical output which looks like the following (the x axis represents sentiment score):